MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### HydrationDisallowedApps

-The **HydrationDisallowedApps** key enables the **Block apps from downloading online-only files** setting.

-The **Block apps from downloading online-only files** setting prevents apps from automatically downloading online-only files.
+This setting prevents apps from automatically downloading online-only files.
 You can use this setting to lock down apps that don't work correctly with your deployment of Files On-Demand.

-The parameter is **HydrationDisallowedApps** and its value is a string in JSON format, as described below:
+To enable this setting, you must define a string in JSON format as described below:
 <br/>`[{"ApplicationId":"appId","MaxBundleVersion":"1.1","MaxBuildVersion":"1.0"}]`<br/>
 "appID" can be either the BSD process name or the bundle display name.
 "MaxBuildVersion" denotes the maximum build version of the app that will be blocked.
 "MaxBundleVersion" denotes the maximum bundle version of the app that will be blocked.